peisuke/DeepLearningSpeedComparison/README.md

 The target models are VGG-16 and MobileNet.
 All sample code have docker file, and the test environment is easy to set up.
 Currently, the parameters of each network are randomly generated.
 I have not confirm the result is correct yet.
-I will implement weight coping as soon as possible.
+I will implement weight importing as soon as possible.

 ## About